italianpenty/appunti/LAB/CRTP no C2.md

 ```
 It doesn't return nothing, so we don't have priviledge
 *add the replication rights for the studentx and execute the DCSync attack to pull hashes of the krbtgt user*
-Crate a session with a domain
+Crate a session with a domain admin